rmavery/club_php/README.md

 * Calendaring/Events capabilities
   * Liking this: https://github.com/fullcalendar/fullcalendar
 * Forum with categories
+  * I'd like to do something like this one:  https://github.com/flarum/flarum
 * Classifieds
 * Advertising areas (for revenue from local advertisers or supporters)
 * Document repository